jrbrowning/ollama-tools-api/README.md

 ## Building Tool-Calling Patterns with OpenAI-Compatible LLMs and Ollama

-This 3-week, 9-chapter course builds a full-stack LLM tool-calling system from scratch.

-By the end, you have a complete tool-calling application running on your machine with 5 local models.
-Every layer is yours to modify.

-## Navigation Links
 - [Course Overview](#course-overview)
     - [Week 1: Starting from Zero](#week-1-starting-from-zero)
     - [Week 2: The Tool-Calling Journey](#week-2-the-tool-calling-journey)